rstudio/helm/charts/rstudio-connect/README.md

 ## Configuration file

-The configuration values all take the form of usual helm values so you can set the database password with something like:
+The configuration values all take the form of usual Helm values so you can set the database password with something like:

 ```{.bash}